Get one-of-a-kind reporting on today's American West

-What magazine published in the tiny mining and ranching town of Paonia, Colorado, commands the fierce attention of senators, cabinet members and editors of the leading newspapers in the country?
+What nonprofit magazine published in the tiny mining and ranching town of Paonia, Colorado, commands the fierce attention of senators, cabinet members and editors of the leading newspapers in the country?

-The answer is High Country News
+The answer is High County News

-The passing of the torch
+Passing the torch

-Today, the members of HCN’s small staff, along with our interns and the dozens of freelance journalists strategically scattered across our 11-state regional beat, carry forward Tom Bell’s mission to foster a Western environmental ethic.
-We do it by covering environmental issues with depth and an even hand.
+Today, the members of the High Country News staff, along with our interns and the dozens of freelance journalists strategically scattered across our 11-state regional beat, carry forward Bell’s mission to foster a Western environmental ethic.
+We do it by covering complex issues with depth and an even hand.
 We do it by celebrating in words and photographs the West’s amazing diversity of life, from forests — aspen, juniper, redwood, pine — and sagebrush plains to grizzly bears and ranchers, river rafters and even retirees.

 Paul Larmer, Publisher